Digital-Repository-of-Ireland/DRI-3D-Pilot/README.md

 ### Introduction

-The purpose of this project was to research and develop workflows and tools for the preparation, ingest and aggregation of 3D Content.
+The purpose of this project i tso research and develop workflows and tools for the preparation, ingest and aggregation of 3D Content.

 ### Review of 3D Content in Europeana